Regulation of Care

 (f) ensure

-that care receivers have access to a telephone on which to make and receive
+that service users have access to a telephone on which to make and receive

 calls in private along with suitable access to other forms of communication